flyryan/Instant-Scanner-NSF/readme.md

 - **Script Integrity**:

   - Keep the script in a secure location and limit write access to prevent unauthorized modifications.

+- **Credential Manager Module**:

+  - The `CredentialManager` module should be installed from a trusted source.
+Use the PowerShell Gallery to ensure authenticity.

 ---